In this article, I’ll go through the longest shelf life vegetables that you should be cultivating in your garden right now.

 Eating vegetables is good for your health.
-People who consume more vegetables and fruits as part of a healthy diet are less likely to develop certain chronic diseases, such as heart disease, including heart attack and stroke, and certain types of cancer.
+Having vegetables and fruits as part of a healthy diet would mean that you will be less likely to acquire chronic illnesses, including heart disease, heart attack, stroke, and some forms of cancer.

-Consuming lower-calorie foods, such as vegetables, instead of higher-calorie foods, may aid in calorie reduction.
-Vegetables contain nutrients that are essential for your body’s health and maintenance, such as vitamins A and C, fiber, folate, and potassium.
+It’s because vegetables contain essential nutrients for your body’s health and maintenance, such as vitamins A and C, fiber, folate, and potassium.

-Also mentioned in our 55 Crops For the Best Prepper Survival Garden article, Carrots can be stored properly for up to a month or two.
-The key is to remove their green tops, which absorb all of the moisture from the orange vegetable and cause it to shrivel.
+Also detailed in our 55 Crops For the Best Prepper Survival Garden article, if you store carrots properly, they could last for up to a month or two.
+The key is to remove their green tops, which absorb all of the moisture from the orange vegetable part and cause it to wither.

 Keep them whole, with the peels still on in the drawer to keep them from spoiling.
-When you want to cook them, simply roast them to insert some color to your plate, or try whirling them into hummus or baking a comforting quick bread.
+If you want to cook them, roast them to insert some color to your plate, or try whirling them into hummus or baking a comforting, quick bread.

 Celeriac, the root of celery plants, on the other hand, prefers moisture.
 You can place it on the bottom shelf of your refrigerator, wrapped in plastic.
 You can also place your celery root in a dish of water on your kitchen windowsill to regrow new celery stalks.